cedric-v/cedric-v/src/en/rdv/clarte.md

             <span><strong>Answers to your specific questions</strong></span>
           </li>
           <li class="text-sm text-[#0f172a]/60 italic">
-            (by email if sent 24 hours before the live session or during the live session)
+            (during the live session or by email if sent at least 24 hours before)
           </li>
           <li class="flex items-start gap-2">
             <span class="text-[#0A6BCE] font-bold">🧭</span>